shortlisted159/fetch-nearby-details/README.md

 of a particular place(it asks for your location once you open the app) and displays them on a map.

+There is a drop down functionality that filters according to reviews.

 A third party api called Rapid api is used to fetch the details for the app, We have used travel-advisor api and weather api have been used for the project.